-RWTH Aachen Campus GmbH is a subsidiary of RWTH Aachen University and the City of Aachen and is responsible for the planning, implementation and controlling of the overall campus concept.
-The fusion that is RWTH Aachen Campus has the overall purpose of researching economically and socially relevant problems and research topics in an interdisciplinary approach.
-The RWTH Aachen Campus consists of topic oriented clusters (currently six): Smart Logistics Cluster, Heavy-Duty Drives Cluster, Photonics Cluster, Bio-Medical Engineering Cluster, Production Engineering Cluster and Sustainable Energy Cluster.
+RWTH Aachen Campus GmbH is a subsidiary of RWTH Aachen University and the City of Aachen.
+As such, it is responsible for the planning, implementation and controlling of the overall campus concept.
+It has the overall purpose of researching economically and socially relevant problems and research topics in an interdisciplinary approach.
+RWTH Aachen Campus consists of topic-oriented clusters (currently six): Smart Logistics Cluster, Heavy-Duty Drives Cluster, Photonics Cluster, Bio-Medical Engineering Cluster, Production Engineering Cluster and Sustainable Energy Cluster.
 The individual clusters are divided into centers.
 They form the operative units in which relevant future issues are examined, researched and processed with visionary and innovative ideas and approaches.
 For more information click here.

 The term Cluster Smart Logistics stands for a network of stakeholders and research entities, whose work is dedicated to the subject of smart logistics.
 The cluster is part of a network of other clusters on the RWTH Aachen Campus (a total of 16 different clusters is currently being set up, as of 2018).
-Five centers and two institutions, each researching a specific, relevant issue with a visionary approach, are currently assigned to this particular Cluster Smart Logistics.
-In addition to the Center Smart Services, these include the Center Enterprise Resource Planning, the Center Connected Industry, the European 4.0 Transformation Center, the Industry 4.0 Maturity Center, the Demonstration Factory and the Electro Mobility Laboratory.
+Six centers and two institutions, each researching a specific, relevant issue with a visionary approach, are currently assigned to this particular Cluster Smart Logistics.
+In addition to the Center Smart Services, these include the Center Enterprise Resource Planning, the Center Connected Industry, the Center Smart Commercial Building, the European 4.0 Transformation Center, the Industry 4.0 Maturity Center, the Demonstration Factory and the Electro Mobility Laboratory.
 Further information on the Cluster Smart Logistics can be found in the official brochure, which you can view and download here free of charge.

 Further education offers, which are another field of activity of the Center Smart Services, are accessible to members of the Center Smart Service Community as well as to all other interested companies.
 An example of one of our training courses is the certificate Course “Smart Service Manager”, which we are happy to be offering again in 2019 and 2020 because the Course was such a great success last in 2018.

 Consortial projects at the Center Smart Services are industry-related, highly practice-focused projects with specific focus areas, such as the development and implementation of digital services and digital business models.
-These projects are always carried out by consortia consisting of industrial partners, who work together on a topic that is of particular relevance to all of them.
+These projects are always carried out by consortia consisting of industrial partners.
+They work together on a topic that is of particular relevance to all of them.
 The close side-by-side work of leading companies is the special strength of consortial projects, as this procedure bundles forces and creates synergy effects.

-A consortial benchmarking follows a strict pattern, used to identify the succesful companies and their used Methods: First, the benchmarking topic is defined and the companies for the consortium are selected.
+A consortial benchmarking follows a strict pattern, used to identify the succesful companies and their used Methods.
+First, the benchmarking topic is defined and the companies for the consortium are selected.
 Afterwards, a questionnaire is designed and used as part of the companies` analyses to detect their most promising methods and strategies.
 For this, participants are acquired all over Europe and asked to fill out the questionnaire.
 Based on the collected data, it is analysed which companies could – potentially – carry the title “best practice”.
 Then, the chosen candidates are interviewed in in-depth telephone interviews and presented with anonymous use cases.
-All this content is incorporated into the final selection of successful practices, which hold a special competitive position on the market with the official award as such.
+All this content is incorporated into the final selection of successful practices.
+Once they receive their Award, they hold a special competitive position on the market with the official award as such.

 The smart product is a neccessary prerequisite for the smart service.
-It can be used by each of the partner involved in the value-added-chain but it also combines their competencies and recources, activities and service results, thus creating a cooperative service performance.
-The data sent by the smart product is collected by a software solution and analysed to trigger an action based on that data or to make an action-based decision – this is the actual smart service.
-Actions or process steps that would normally have to be carried out by human operators are handed over to the combination of smart product, the software solution in use and data analysis procedures.
+It can be used by each of the partner involved in the value-added-chain.
+However, it also combines their competencies and recources, activities and service results.
+As a result, it creates a cooperative service performance.
+The data sent by the smart product is collected by a software solution and analysed.
+Then, it triggers an action based on that data or allows to make action-based decisions.
+This is the actual smart service.
+Actions or process steps that would normally be carried out by operators are handed over to the combination of smart product, software solution and data analysis procedures.
 In the long-run, this simplifies and accelerates processes and activities.